 Would you ever let your kids have a picture book that showed beatings?
 Torture?
 Dead bodies?
 Of course not!
 Then why would we ever talk to our kids about, show our kids and celebrate a season like Easter that is about the same thing?

-This is hard.
 Why not skip the hard parts and just focus on Easter morning?

 This is a valid thought.
 I’ve even read kids’ ministry curriculum that doesn’t talk about Jesus’ death because they don’t want to introduce the topic too early.
 And I get that.
 But I have a different take …